baihacker/main/docs/_posts/2025-02-09-A_survey_on_c++_class_static_data_members.md

 const IntegralType A::b;
 ```

-More tests can be found in the C++11 section.
-The results not related to `constexpr` are also be applied to C++11.
+More tests can be found in the C++11 section: the results not related to `constexpr` can be applied to C++03.

 ---